UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Count spawn inheritance without Multi Activate

-If Multi Activate is not selected, the Count's spawn target inherits the remaps of the oldest active instance of a subsequent Count trigger with the Multi Activate option using the same Item ID.
+If Multi Activate is not selected, the Count's spawn target uses the remaps of the oldest active instance of a subsequent (activated after) Count trigger with the Multi Activate option using the same Item ID.
+This makes one-time Count activations in remapped setups annoying to execute, since if you stop a Count trigger during a count update it will skip the next (or more, depending on how many were stopped) Count triggers.

+## Triggers that are not remappable or not fully remappable

+The following triggers cannot be remapped, or have some IDs that are not remappable.
+I have bolded the ones that cause some issues or make things more difficult in certain situations.

+These triggers are not remappable:
+- Color
+- Rotate Gameplay
+- **Gradient** (ID can get remapped but it always disables the gradient)
+- **Checkpoint**
+- Legacy Enter Effect triggers (not spawnable)

+These triggers have IDs that are not remappable:
+- **Pulse (Color ID)**
+- Spawn (Original Group ID)
+- **Area Triggers (Effect ID)**
+- **Area Tint, Enter Tint (Color Channel)**

 # Items and Timers